-May 13, 2024 (by: Lawrence F Muscarella, PhD) – Hundreds of thousands of reports from device manufacturers describing an adverse event during a recent 3-and-a-half-year period were submitted to FDA late, a March study has found, raising questions about the oversight and safety of medical devices, and the potential for unrecognized device risks.
+May 14, 2024 (by: Lawrence F Muscarella, PhD) – Hundreds of thousands of reports from device manufacturers describing an adverse event during a recent 3-and-a-half-year period were submitted to FDA late or with insufficient date informtion, a March study has found, raising questions about the safety of medical devices and the potential for undetected device risks.

-In response to late reporting and other regulatory violations, this article (by Dr. Muscarella) proposes a change, for the FDA’s consideration, to reduce confusion and avoid a potential clinical predicament that may arise once an FDA warning letter cites a device for violating a federal regulation.
+In response to late reporting and other regulatory violations by device manufacturers, this article (by Dr. Muscarella) proposes a change, for the FDA’s consideration, to reduce confusion and avoid a potential clinical predicament that may arise once an FDA warning letter cites a device for violating a federal regulation.

 HIGHLIGHTS

-- FDA commonly issues “warning letters” to manufacturers that may label a device “misbranded” due to one or more violations of an FDA regulation — including a company’s failure to submit adverse event reports to FDA within the required 30-day regulatory timeframe.
+• FDA routinely issues “warning letters” to manufacturers that may label a device “misbranded” due to one or more regulatory violations, including a company’s failure to submit adverse event reports to FDA within the required 30-day regulatory timeframe.

-- Alternatively, this article (below) suggests that the FDA’s warning letters consider including guidance directed to clinicians and patients that explains the significance of the misbranded device’s regulatory violation(s) along with a safety assessment and recommendations to prevent patient harm.
+• Alternatively, this article suggests that the FDA’s warning letters include clear guidance directed to clinicians, risk managers and patients explaining the significance of the misbranded (or adulterated) device’s regulatory violation(s) along with a safety assessment and recommendations to prevent patient harm.

-May 14, 2024 (by: Lawrence F Muscarella, PhD) – Nearly a third of manufacturer reports describing device-related adverse events during a recent 3-and-a-half-year period – or over 1.2 million reports – were submitted to FDA either late or had missing or invalid date information, a March study has found, raising questions about FDA oversight of devices, patient safety, and the potential for unrecognized device risks.
+May 14, 2024 (by: Lawrence F Muscarella, PhD) – Nearly a third of manufacturer reports describing device-related adverse events during a recent 3-and-a-half-year period – or over 1.2 million reports – were submitted to FDA either late or with missing or invalid date information, a March study has found, raising questions about patient safety and the potential for undetected device risks.

 This article I wrote proposes a change for the FDA’s consideration to reduce confusion and mitigate a potential clinical dilemma that may arise once the agency cites a device for violating a federal regulation, including the FDA’s 30 day reporting deadline. — Lawrence F. Muscarella, Ph.D.

-Similarly, almost 700,000 of the study’s other included reports, or approximately 15%, “had missing or invalid receipt dates” and therefore may have been submitted late to FDA.
+Everhart et al. (2025) similarly found that almost 700,000 of the study’s other included reports, or approximately 15%, “had missing or invalid receipt dates” and, therefore, may have been submitted late to FDA.

 Federal regulations require that manufacturers submit adverse event reports to the FDA’s “MAUDE” database within 30 days of being notified that a medical device may have caused or contributed to a death or serious injury.

-Approximately 1.3 million reports – or nearly a third of the analyzed reports – “were not demonstrably submitted to the FDA” within this 30-day regulatory deadline, the BMJ study found.
+Approximately 1.3 million reports – or nearly a third of the analyzed reports – “were not demonstrably submitted to the FDA” within this 30-day regulatory deadline, this BMJ study determined.

-While the late reporting of device-related adverse events (among other regulatory violations) can increase the risk of patient harms, particularly a manufacturer’s failure to report device-related patient deaths on time, published guidance and safety communications that notify the public about a device’s regulatory lapses and instruct clinicians how to reduce the risk of patient injury is generally lacking.
+While the late reporting of device-related adverse events (among other regulatory violations) can increase the risk of patient harms, particularly a manufacturer’s failure to report on-time device-related patient deaths, published guidance and safety communications that notify the public about a device’s regulatory lapses along with instructions to reduce the risk of patient harm are generally lacking.

 More study details

-The authors of the study reviewed approximately 4.5 million initial device reports manufacturers had submitted to FDA between September 1, 2019, and December 31, 2022.
+The authors of this BMJ study reviewed approximately 4.5 million initial device reports manufacturers had submitted to FDA between September 1, 2019, and December 31, 2022.
 Only a small fraction (2%) of these reports was excluded from the study for not satisfying certain criteria.

 This BMJ analysis also found that over two thirds of the late reports were submitted to FDA more than six months after the device’s manufacturer first learned about the reportable adverse event.